-Since we had baby Liam nine months ago, we have been observing some pretty major change in the behaviour of our other children… especially Sean, our second boy, who is 4.5 years old herunterladen.
+Since we had baby Liam nine months ago, we have been observing some pretty major changes in the behaviour of our other children… especially Sean, our second boy, who is 4.5 years old herunterladen.

 He has become aggressive, ridiculously and recklessly noisy, unthinking, deliberately provocative, and shouts “No!” to everything – except offers of chocolate herunterladen.

-His first ever word was “NO!”… so it is not really a surprise that when he discovered that he was no longer the baby in our family his reaction was… anger.
-At first, he thought he was getting promoted when he discovered that he was going to be a big brother: and that is certainly how we sold it to him before Liam was born wie kann ich spiegel pdf herunterladen.
+His first ever word was “NO!”… so it is not really a surprise that when he discovered that he was no longer the baby in our family his reaction was… anger fortnite gruppe zentrum herunterladen.
+At first, he thought he was getting promoted when he discovered that he was going to be a big brother: and that is certainly how we sold the idea to him before Liam was born wie kann ich spiegel pdf herunterladen.

 But Sean has discovered the truth.
-Every boy in the family (including my husband), has actually been DE-moted one place so I can pour my attention on Liam.
+Every boy in the family (including my husband), has actually been DE-moted one place so I can pour my attention on Liam cubase herunterladen.

-Callum who is 6.5 years old, is bitter.
+Callum who is 6.5 years old, is a bit bitter about it.
 But he has had the experience before, of course, when Sean came along.

 But for Sean, it is all new fortnite auf macbook pro herunterladen.
-At least Callum still has the unmovable status of first-born child and biggest brother, whatever happens.
+At least Callum still has the unmovable status of “first-born child” and “biggest brother”, whatever happens.
 And Liam will now always be the baby in the family herunterladen.
 But Sean has gone from being the protected baby to… well… nobody in particular.
-He is just – in the middle.
+He is just… in the middle.

-When Sean is alone with Mum or Dad, or at school, he is a co-operative joy to be with.
-Playful, witty, funny, sharing, considerate clown.
-But when he is around Callum, he fights, bites, spits, taunts and teases until Callum explodes in tears, and Sean ends up in his room, which he trashes.
+When Sean is alone with Mum or Dad, or at school, he is co-operative and such a joy to be with herunterladen.
+He’s a playful, witty, funny, sharing, considerate clown.
+But when he is around Callum, he fights, bites, spits, taunts and teases until Callum, who explodes in tears, and Sean ends up in his room, which he trashes Download chromecast for free.
 He is pretty good at slamming the door!

 So, this is what the parenting books are talking about when they say “Middle Child Syndrome”.

-I worry and worry what he will turn out like as an adult.
+I worry about what he will turn out like as an adult.

-And then I realise that… both my husband and I are “middle children”.
+But then I realise that… both my husband and I are “middle children”.